Sembaruthi: Plot

 "Aadhikadavur" Akhilandeshwari is a rich woman.
 After the death of her grandmother, Parvathi decides to work as a maid at Akhilandeshwari's house.
 Meanwhile, Akhilandeshwari is a strong-willed, stubborn lady who wants perfection in everything.
 The major U-turn comes when Adhitya, Akhilandeshwari's son, marries Parvathi without his mother's knowledge.
 Parvathi's father Sundaram was Akhilandeshwari's family's driver for 21 years.
 He is very loyal to Akhilandeshwari but is unaware of Parvathi's love with Adhitya.
 On the other side, they secretly get married, and this marriage is only known to Adhitya's father Purshothaman, Aadhitya's brother Arun, and Arun's wife Aishwariya.
 Akhilandeshwari's father supports this marital relationship.
 The three of them hide the truth from Akhilandeshwari.
 Adhitya and Parvathi face turmoils in their marital love life due to the evil woman Vanaja, who is the sister of Akhilandeshwari.

 Vanaja is an evil and cunning woman, and she often plans to split up the family and shame Akhilandeshwari.
 But again and again, Parvathi turns saviour to Akhilandeshwari and her family's dignity.
-But in the couple's passionate love story, Adhitya's ex-fiancée Nandhini stands out as the biggest enemy.
+But in the couple's passionate love story, Adhitya's ex-fiancée and enemy of their family 'Nandhini' stands out as the biggest problem.
 Earlier, Adhitya became engaged to Nandhini, but Akhilandeshwari breaks the wedding by finding Nandhini's evil truth as she belongs to Nagapuri Vamsam..
 So Nandhini seeks revenge on Akhilandeshwari by collaborating with Vanaja to ruin Akhilandeshwari.

 Akilandeswari eventually gets to know about Adhi and Parvathi's marriage and starts to hate Parvathi.
 But due to the good behavior of Parvathi, Akilandeswari eventually accepts her as her daughter-in-law.

 Later it is revealed that Parvathi is the only daughter of "Aadhikadavur" Aadhi Parameswaran, Akilandeswari's elder brother, who was disowned by "Aadhikadavur" clan for marrying a middle-class woman against the clan's dignity.
 Akilandeswari then declares Parvathi as the official heir of the Aadhikadavur clan.